leprekonsg/multimodal-chatbot/system_design.md

 ---

-## 6. Escalation Engine
+## 7. Escalation Engine

 The system includes a deterministic state machine to handle failures and handoffs.
+Integrated with ConversationContext for multi-turn failure tracking.

-### 6.1 Triggers
+### 7.1 Triggers
 | Trigger Type | Condition | Action |
 | :--- | :--- | :--- |
 | **Explicit** | User says "talk to human", "agent" | Immediate Handoff |